goodtoread.org

 A vivid depiction of the quintessentially Australian; values such as mateship, hard work and bush hospitality to beautiful illustrations of the outback, Australian character and humour.
 Heart-warming, humorous and highly enjoyable Australian classic!

-Adventure, Growing-Up, Friendship, Girls, Classic
+Adventure, Classic, Friendship, Girls, Growing-Up

 A Little Lower Than the Angels